fnds/fnds.github.io/quotes.md

+Without commitment we will never start.
+Without discipline and consistency we will never finish.
+-- Denzel Washington

+Ease is a greater threat to progress than hardship.
+-- Denzel Washington

 The way other people treat you is not a reflection of who you are, it's a reflection of who they are.
 -- Dorothée Loorbach